geofront-auth/geofront-cli/README.rst

 To be released.

-- Fix Python 2 incompatibility.
+- Fixed Python 2 incompatibility.
+- Added warning for non-SSL server URL.

 Version 0.1.0